Pablomoura/blog-geek-auto/content/to-be-hero-x-explicacao-historia-universo.md

   - anime 2025
   - animes da crunchryoll
   - crítica social anime
+keywords: >-
-keywords: "to be hero x explicado, história do anime to be hero x, onde assistir to be hero x, universo to be hero, to be hero x personagens"
+  to be hero x explicado, história do anime to be hero x, onde assistir to be hero x, universo to be hero, to be hero x personagens
+author: Pablo Moura
 ---
 ## To Be Hero X: o anime que mistura crítica social, humor nonsense e heróis mascarados